pmdtechnologies/SampleYOLO/README.md

 # Tutorial - Object Detection with YOLO
-This example shows how to detect objects in an image using Royale's python wrapper and the pre-trained [yolo-network](https://pjreddie.com/media/files/papers/YOLOv3.pdf).
+This example shows how to detect objects in an image using Royale's Python wrapper and the pre-trained [YOLO network](https://pjreddie.com/media/files/papers/YOLOv3.pdf).
-The yolo related code is based on [this code](https://github.com/arunponnusamy/object-detection-opencv/blob/master/yolo_opencv.py).
+The YOLO related code was inspired by [this](https://github.com/arunponnusamy/object-detection-opencv/blob/master/yolo_opencv.py).

 ## How to install
-You need the Royale Python Wrapper and Python (Version 3.7).
-To use the python wrapper you need to set the variable `ROYALE_DIR` (line 31 in sample_yolo.py) to the python folder inside your royale installation.
+For this example you will need the Royale Python Wrapper and Python (Version 3.7).
+To use the Python wrapper you need to set the variable `ROYALE_DIR` (line 31 in sample_yolo.py) to the Python folder inside your Royale installation.

-This sample requires a few python libraries: OpenCV, Numpy, Matplotlib You can easily install them via pip.
+This sample requires a few additional Python libraries: OpenCV, Numpy, Matplotlib.
+You can easily install them via pip.

-Finally you need to download the yolo [weights](https://pjreddie.com/media/files/yolov3-tiny.weights), [config](https://github.com/pjreddie/darknet/blob/master/cfg/yolov3-tiny.cfg) and [classes](https://github.com/arunponnusamy/object-detection-opencv/blob/master/yolov3.txt) (rename the file to yoloclasses.txt) and put them in the same directory as this code.
+Finally you need to download the YOLO [weights](https://pjreddie.com/media/files/yolov3-tiny.weights), [config](https://github.com/pjreddie/darknet/blob/master/cfg/yolov3-tiny.cfg) and [classes](https://github.com/arunponnusamy/object-detection-opencv/blob/master/yolov3.txt) (rename the file to yoloclasses.txt) and put them in the same directory as this code.
-We use the third version of tiny YOLO, but it should be possible to use other versions of yolo, too, if you have the corresponding weights, config and classes.
+We use the third version of tiny YOLO, but it should be possible to use other versions of YOLO, too, if you have the corresponding weights, config and classes.

 ## Code explanation